-Monach butterflies are just lovely to see in person.
-They’re bright and colorful, with an easily recognizable orange, black and white pattern across their wings.
-Every year, from October through early March, these butterflies migrate to central & southern California, mostly coming in from areas west of the Rocky Mountains, and south from Oregon & Idaho.
-They flock to San Diego, Orange County, Monterey and Santa Cruz, forming huge clusters in groves along the coast.
-They’ll only be here for a couple more months, so there’s no better time than now to grab your camera and check them out while they’re still here.
+Every year, from October through early March, these butterflies migrate to Central and Southern California, mostly coming in from areas west of the Rocky Mountains, and south from Oregon and Idaho.
+They fly to places in San Diego, Orange County, Santa Barbara, Monterey and Santa Cruz, forming huge clusters in groves along the coast.
+They’ll only be at the groves for a few months, so there’s no better time than now to go check them out.
 Especially at these locations!

 1. Goleta Monarch Butterfly Grove